Gradient-DS/AGORA/docs/hai-contract/AG_UI_PROTOCOL.md

 ```

 #### RUN_ERROR
 Emitted when an agent run encounters an error.
+Use this for processing errors.

 ```json
 {